-In [34] is shown two systems capable to regulate the system frequency in an electric system, the one of them is able to regulate the system frequency in an isolated electric that uses BL (Ballast load) (energy dissipation) and the other uses energy regeneration to the grid.
+In the next chapter, it will be shown two systems capable to regulate the system frequency in an electric system, the one of them is able to regulate the system frequency in an isolated electric that uses BL (energy dissipation) and the other uses energy regeneration to the grid.
 It requires interconnected system.
 This latter serves as a didactic alternative only.